 The report is available in two formats:

-- A visual HTML dashboard.
+- A visual HTML report.
 You can spin it up in Jupyter notebook or Colab or export it as a separate HTML file.

-- A JSON profile.
+- A JSON or Python dictionary output.
 It provides a snapshot of metrics you can log or use elsewhere, e.g. to integrate data quality check as a step in an Airflow DAG.

 You are reading a blog about an early Evidently release.
 This functionality has since been improved and simplified.
-You can read more about migrating to a single Reports object instead of Dashboards and JSON profiles and check out the current documentation for details.
+You can read more new available reports and additional features in the documentation.

 How is it different from the data drift report?